How to start a business without a revolutionary business idea

 It’s often said that if you enjoy what you do, you’ll never work a day in your life.

 A well-worn piece of advice, it’s surprising that so many don’t consider their hobbies to a be viable career choice.
-Indeed, a record 40% of entrepreneurs started a business based on their hobby in 2016 according to a recent report, and there’s every indication this trend looks set to continue.

 Going ‘fulltime with your pastime’ comes with many advantages – not only will you have a pre-existing knowledge of the industry and space, you’ll also already be natural suited to the working environment and shouldn’t need to waste time perfecting your product.